nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 **Project management**:

 * Called meetings to discuss plans.
-* Provided feedback on Github PRs and organised issues with tags.
+* Created milestones and description of milestones and provided feedback on Github PRs and organised issues with tags.
-* Created milestones and description of milestones.

 **Contributions to team-based tasks**: